rssys/code-browser/README.md

 ## Usage

 After installing the package, run the shell command `g` with an optional initial query argument.
-Make sure to run the command from the directory where the `INDEX.txt` file was created or one of its sub-directories.
+Make sure to run the command from the directory where the `INDEX.txt` file was created.

 Running `gg` instead of `g` will repeatedly loop between the search window and the editor.
-Exit with "Ctrl+C".
+Exit with "Ctrl+C" or the respective editor command.

 Once inside the editor the user can use the `ctags` functions to follow the code path.
-For instance, in vim under the standard configuration, `Ctrl+]` follows a function/symbol and `Ctrl+T` goes back.
+For instance, in vim, with the default configuration, `Ctrl+]` follows a function/symbol and `Ctrl+T` goes back.

 ## References